Know who you're donating to

 - What do the charity do?
 Make sure you fully understand what their aims are and where any donation would go.

 - Are you certain you've got the right charity?
 Many charities have extremely similar names; be careful that you're looking at the correct one.
-Be alert too to any scams that may try to impersonate well known charities with an intentionally confusingly similar name.
+Be alert too to any scams that may try to impersonate well known charities with an intentionally confusingly similar name or logo.

 If it's a charity that you've never heard of before then always do your research first before donating - use a search engine on the internet.
 You could also check with the body that regulates charities in your country; do a web search for "check a charity [name of your country]", or follow these links:

-You should be especially suspicious of any emails asking for donations following a disaster or terrorist attack.
+You should be especially suspicious of any emails asking for donations following a disaster or terrorist attack, or even during the current Coronavirus pandemic.
 Fraudsters know that many people are willing to donate at such times and will often exploit the situation with a fake charity and email or social media campaign.

 If you do discover a fake charity let both the police and your country's charity regulator know.